WICG/aom/explainer.md

 which would then call the `accessibilityPerformPress()` function on the element via the API.
 This is then routed back to the DOM as a `click` event by the browser.

+In addition to screen readers, there's a variety of other types of assistive technology that uses the same accessibility APIs, including *magnifiers* for users with low vision, and both *switch access* and *voice control* software for users with a motor impairment.

+Accessibility APIs are also popular for testing and automation.
+They provide a way to examine an application's state and manipulate its UI from out-of-process, in a robust and comprehensive way.
+While assistive technology for users with disabilities is typically the primary motivator for accessibility APIs, it's important to understand that these APIs are quite general and have many other uses.

 ### Accessibility node properties

 Each node in the accessibility tree may be referred to as an **accessibility node**.